 If your tough time of the day is dinner prep time, push dinner later.
 Let Daddy get home from work and help with the kids so you can cook in peace.

 If your tough time is after naps see if you can plan a playdate at the park.
 A chance to vent to friends and have your kids burn off some energy with their pals.

 If you look ahead and your week and spot days that may be extra stressful, get a sitter.
-Ask grandma to take a kid for a bit (it’s amazing how just being one kid less can shift the whole dynamic).
+Ask grandma or another family member to take a kid for a bit (it’s amazing how just being one kid less can shift the whole dynamic).

 We aren’t winning any prizes for doing it all on our own.
 In fact, by trying to manage it all…we often end up losing it all instead.

-Stop Yelling at Your Kids: Recognize the Moment
+How to Stop Yelling at Your Children: Recognize the Moment

 It’s hard when we’re heated and frustrated to calm down.
 It’s hard to see that the rage is building and that we are about to lose our cool.

-But it’s important to have self control and the self awareness to recognize things as they are happening.
+But in order to do less yelling, it’s important to have self control and the self awareness of one’s own emotions to recognize things as they are happening.

 Leading up to times of yelling are the moments we can STOP.
 Take a break.
 Get out of the house.
 BREATHE.

 We all have our own physical pieces of evidence of anger.
 For me, I start to feel anxious in my chest and can feel it building and mounting.